country profile

 Country profile

-Uneven scores across dimensions highlight areas that need targeted coordination.
+Uneven scores across dimensions show where readiness conditions are less aligned.
 Limited tertiary enrollment narrows future talent pipelines and innovation capacity.

 R&D investment remains modest, affecting long-term innovation potential.
-Regulatory quality falls short of global standards, signalling structural hurdles in policy execution.
+Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
 Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.

-Infrastructure presents a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
+Infrastructure and GEFRI Composite present a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
+Regionally, School Access and Gender Parity lags peers the most, signalling where investment could have the highest impact.

 Key insights